g33king/PyAct/README.md

 2. y - the location in the y axis of the window (in the screen with the case of window).
 3. width - the width of this object.
 4. height - the height of this object.
-5. function (optionally) - the base function for what happens to this object. running always.
+5. texture - how the object will look.
 More information in the file "how it's work"

 # I want to help you!